 This blend of gameplay mechanics is a formula worthy of Coca Cola and re-ignites the flames of passion for the game after SEGA almost ruined the series, “New Coke” style.

 Not just a run of the mill strategy game, Valkyria Chronicles 4 has a unique sense of style thanks to the CANVAS graphics engine which is unlike anything seen before; it brings the beauty of a European-esque world to life in true Japanese style.

-Genuinely interesting characters litter the game and rewards you for getting to know them.
-The story, if a little if cliche and foreseeable, still manages to hold your attention as the difficulty arc is perfectly balanced meaning it will actually take you a few hours to grasp the core concepts of the game to a level where you are comfortable in battle.
+Genuinely interesting characters litter the game and reward you for getting to know them.
+The story, if a little if cliche and foreseeable still manages to hold your attention as the difficulty arc is perfectly balanced meaning it will actually take you a few hours to grasp the core concepts of the game to a level where you are comfortable in battle.

 This is one strategy RPG game that isn’t just for fans of the genre, it is accessible enough for both experts and beginners alike and appeals to all gamers, of all ages.